“Kween, you were FIRE, girlfriend, pure FIRE.”

 Angela Gaskins Chesapeake Library Manager I

 “Yakini is the authentic artistic black female voice we all want to hear.
 Her powerful, raw words and delivery will leave an indelible mark on you.
-The first time I saw her perform, I was thunderstruck and knew I needed to tell everyone about this incredible talent I experienced.”
+The first time I saw her performance and I was thunderstruck and knew I needed to tell everyone about this incredible talent I experienced.”

 Sibel Galindez, Community Engagement Director at Zeiders American Dream Theater